 - Tell me about your self?

 - Can you walk me through your CV?

 - Why should we hire you?

+- What sets you apart from recent graduates?

 - Why are you interested in this position?

+- What do you know about the position and the organization?

-- What do you see yourself doing in 5 10 years?
+- Where do you see yourself doing in 5 10 years?

-Strategy: With broad open-ended questions, the employer wants to know if you have the skills, experience, training and/or motivation to do the job.
+Strategy: With broad open-ended questions, the employer wants to know if you have the skills, experience, training and/or motivation to do to do this job as well as the motivation.
 Keep in mind the selection criteria for the job and summarize your relevant, training, experience and skills in 2 minutes.